 There was a lot of variation in the activities I could do; a night game drive, game count, being with the lions - even as an intern, I was still able to get involved in this stuff.
 So it was awesome to have busy days at school, but once in a while go on a safari drive as well!
 Living and working here was awesome.
 Because I was here for a long time, it made me realize even more how good ALERT is.
 I gained a lot of confidence, more creativity, and more knowledge about Africa and its wonders…and a bag full of memories and adventures I can tell my family and friends!
 The people who work here are awesome!
 They have so much knowledge, they are fun, they like what they do.
 I’ll miss them.'

-Anup Mistry (pictured below) was a Wildlife Videography and Photography intern in Victoria Falls and has now joined the team as Volunteer Coordinator for our Research and Photography projects
+Anup Mistry (pictured below) was a Wildlife Videography and Photography intern in Victoria Falls, before joining the team for a time as Volunteer Coordinator for Research and Photography projects

 'My experience in Victoria Falls as a Wildlife Photography and Videography Intern with ALERT was one I will never forget.
 Interns are required to stay a minimum of eight weeks and I can honestly say every day was different; I was constantly kept on my toes.
 My days were long and usually spent on the game viewer in the beautiful Zambezi National Park with the research team.
 I participated in mammalian game counts, bird counts and large predator occupancy surveys.
 As well as learning the value of these activities, it gave me ample opportunity to spend time in the bush and photograph the wonderful diversity of animals that filled the park.
 A developing part of the research project was the collaring of a Spotted Hyena female (Crocuta crocuta).
 She and the rest of clan were surveyed daily in the Chamabondo region of the park which is more open.
 Early morning tracking of the collared Hyena using a telemetry set with a 2km radius was always exciting.
 If the Hyena went over the ridge we would leave the safety of the vehicle and set off on foot to track her, all your senses are kicked into gear big time!
 Combining photography with research has always been a dream of mine.
 When I arrived as an intern I was given the flexibility and freedom to achieve these goals and be a part of something bigger.
 I was very fortunate to witness the incredible wildlife that Africa offers.